Ffestiniog Railway: History

 The railway company is properly known as the "Festiniog Railway Company".
-The single F spelling is in the official title of the company in the local act (2 & 3 Will.
-4 c.xlviii) that created the railway.
-It is the oldest surviving railway company in the world (although not the oldest working railway – a record that goes to the Middleton Railway, in West Yorkshire), having been founded by the Act of Parliament on 23 May 1832 with capital mostly raised in Dublin by Henry Archer, the company's first secretary and managing director.
+The single F spelling is in the official title of the company in the local act, the Festiniog Railway Act 1832 (2 & 3 Will.
+4. c. xlviii), that created the railway.
+It is the oldest surviving railway company in the world (although not the oldest working railway – a record that goes to the Middleton Railway, in Leeds), having been founded by the act of Parliament on 23 May 1832 with capital mostly raised in Dublin by Henry Archer, the company's first secretary and managing director.
 Most British railways were amalgamated into four large groups in 1921 and then into British Railways in 1948 but the Festiniog Railway Company, like most narrow-gauge railways, remained independent.
 In 1921, this was due to political influence, whereas in 1947 it was left out of British Railways because it was closed for traffic, despite vigorous local lobbying for it to be included.

 Various important developments in the railway's early history were celebrated by the firing of rock cannon at various points along the line.
 Cannon were fired, for instance, to mark the laying of the first stone at Creuau in 1833, the railway's opening in 1836, and the opening of the Moelwyn Tunnel in 1842.
-The passing of a later Act for the railway also saw cannon celebrations, but on this occasion, a fitter at Boston Lodge, who was assisting with firing, lost the fingers of one hand in an accident.
+The passing of the later Festiniog Railway Act 1869 (32 & 33 Vict. c. cxli) for the railway also saw cannon celebrations, but on this occasion, a fitter at Boston Lodge, who was assisting with firing, lost the fingers of one hand in an accident.